TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/LanguageMenu/Index.rst

    }

 The menu is then saved as a hierarchical array and available in fluid in the variable {languagenavigation}.
-The fluid template now iterrates through the navigation and creates the language links:
+The fluid template now iterates through the navigation and creates the language links:

 .. code-block:: html